This post reviews the best non-toxic cookware to buy including the safest brands of cookware, and discusses the types of cookware to avoid and why.

 Safest cookware materials:

-Pure ceramic cookware is a great safe option.
+Pure ceramic cookware is one of the best non-non toxic cookware options.
 Unfortunately it is very difficult to find brands of cookware that are purely ceramic.
 Most "ceramic" cookware is actually just cookware with a ceramic coating of some sort (please read the prior section for full details on this).
+However, there is at least one brand of pure ceramic cookware that I have been able to find, so please see the end of the post for more details.

-For the most part stainless steel is a safe option and great choice when it comes to cookware.
-Just be aware that it does release low levels or trace amounts of chromium and nickel, especially when cooking acidic foods like tomatoes or tomato sauce.
-For most people this is not a big concern, but if you do have a nickel or chromium sensitivity or allergy this would be problematic.
+For the most part stainless steel is a safe option when it comes to cookware.
+Just be aware that it does release low levels of chromium and nickel, especially when cooking acidic foods like tomatoes or tomato sauce.
+For most people this is not a big concern, but if you do have a nickel or chromium sensitivity or allergy this would be a problem.

 With this in mind, any damaged stainless steel pans or pots should be discarded to decrease heavy metal exposure.
 As well, the amount of heavy metal leaching depends on the stainless steel grade, cooking time, and cookware use, so I recommend using high-quality, surgical-grade stainless steel cookware, and it's even better if it's nickel-free.

-Yep your grandmother's favourite cast iron skillet or cast iron pan is a great option.
+Yep your grandmother's favourite cast iron skillet is one of the all time best non-toxic cookware options.
 Both cast iron and carbon steel are safe.
 Both contain a type of iron called ferric iron which does get absorbed into the food you cook in these pans so I would recommend alternating these types of cookware with others to help prevent getting too much iron exposure.
-Although if you have iron deficiency this type of nontoxic cookware is a great option.
+Although if you have iron deficiency this type of cookware is a great option.

 Here is a list of safe cookware options and the best non-toxic cookware brands that I recommend: